The Manifold Hypothesis for Gradient-Based Explanations: Introduction

 \section{Introduction}

-A large number of algorithms aim to provide post-hoc explanations for the output of neural networks \citep{simonyan2014deep,10.1371/journal.pone.0130140,shrikumar2017learning,ancona2017towards, lim2021building}.
-Many of them are, directly or indirectly, based on the gradient with respect to the input~\citep{smilkov2017smoothgrad,sundararajan2017axiomatic,agarwal2021towards}.
-While gradient-based input attribution methods work in principle for any data modality, our work is concerned with image classification.
-Image classification presents a particularly challenging problem for explainable machine learning: Despite recent attempts to provide a priori interpretable image classifiers, deep neural networks remain by far the most successful image classifiers \citep{chen2018looks}.
-Moreover, providing good explanations for the predictions of deep neural networks is difficult.
-For example, recent work has demonstrated that popular post-hoc explanation algorithms fail various sanity checks \citep{adebayo2018sanity, kindermans2019reliability, arun2020assessing}.
-Some have even suggested that such methods should not be used at all \citep{rudin2019stop}.
-In this paper, we try to understand a particular aspect that contributes to meaningful feature attributions.
-Specifically, we propose and investigate the following hypothesis:
+Post-hoc explanation algorithms for image classification often rely on the gradient with respect to the input~\cite{smilkov2017smoothgrad,sundararajan2017axiomatic,agarwal2021towards}.
+In many cases, however, model gradients and post-hoc explanations \cite{simonyan2014deep,10.1371/journal.pone.0130140,shrikumar2017learning,ancona2017towards, lim2021building} posses little visual structure that can be interpreted by humans \cite{kaur2019perceptually}.
+This makes image classification with neural networks one of the most challenging applications of explainable machine learning.
+In addition, it has demonstrated that popular post-hoc explanation algorithms fail various sanity checks \citep{adebayo2018sanity, kindermans2019reliability, arun2020assessing}.

+Recently, a number of different papers have observed conditions that lead to {\it perceptually aligned gradients} (PAGs) \cite{ganzperceptually}.
+In particular, it has been shown that adversarial training, as well as other forms of robust training, lead to PAGs \cite{tsipras2019robustness,kaur2019perceptually,kim2019bridging,shah2021input}.
+However, it remains unclear what exactly makes a feature attribution perceptually-aligned.

+In this work, we try to understand when a feature attribution is perceptually-aligned (that is, aligned with human perception).
+We propose and investigate the following hypothesis:

-To understand the motivation behind this hypothesis, note that it is widely believed that natural image data concentrates around a low-dimensional image manifold \citep[Section 5.11.3]{Goodfellow-et-al-2016}.
+{\bf To understand the motivation behind the hypothesis}, note that it is widely believed that natural image data concentrates around a low-dimensional image manifold \citep[Section 5.11.3]{Goodfellow-et-al-2016}.
 This image manifold captures the geometric structure of the data.
 In particular, the tangent space of an image captures all components of the image that can be slightly changed while still staying within the realm of natural images.
 If an attribution approximately lies in this tangent space, this means that it highlights structurally meaningful components of the image that contribute to the prediction.
-If an attribution lies orthogonal to the tangent space, this means that it points in some direction that would not lead to realistic images, and a human would have a hard time to understand its meaning.
-In particular, random noise lies with high probability orthogonal to the image manifold.
+If an attribution lies orthogonal to the tangent space, this means that it points in some direction that would not lead to realistic images, and a human would have a hard time understanding its meaning.
+Random noise, in particular, lies with high probability orthogonal to the image manifold.